Abadrausar/Rubble-/other/Rubble Readme.txt

 			Replaces all pool biome tags in giant and animal-man creatures with the correct lake biome.
 		This is useful to make variations on vermin appear in game and to help them live long enough to be interesting.

+	User/Fix/Whips:
+		Nerfs whips and scourges so they are not deadly anti-armor weapons.

+	User/Generic Animal Mats:
+		This addon attempts to make all animal materials generic.
+		It works fine with the standard addons, but it may not work with all third party addons!
+		AFAIK all the standard addons are compatible with this one.

 	User/Glass Forge:
 		The glass forge allows you to make armor and weapons from all three kinds of glass.
 		Green glass is a little under iron grade, clear glass is equivalent to iron, and crystal glass is a little under steel.